4ARMED/nessus-cm-parser/README.md

 #Nessus Compliance Check Parser to Dradis Pro (via MediaWiki)#

-Parses Nessus .nessus files containing Compliance Checks and outputs them in a for adding to MediaWiki.
+Parses Nessus .nessus files containing Compliance Checks and outputs them in a Dradis Pro format (tweak field names to suit your templates) and then (optionally) uploads them to MediaWiki.
 From there they can then be imported into Dradis Professional for use in generating a report.

 It only goes via MediaWiki because it was quicker to write and better than creating individual issues.
 This way the findings can be imported into future projects too.